My favorite beef and pork meatballs, Romanian style meatballs: juicy, garlicky, full of herbs and flavor.

 And going back to those Syrian Stuffed Grape Leaves, they are the best I have ever eaten, including those Romanian stuffed vine leaves that my grandmother used to make.
 Not only the best stuffed leaves recipe I have ever had, but also one of the best dishes I had ever eaten in my life.
 So I could not care less, if the chicken the dish contained is not authentic, if Nesrin says that’s authentic, that is good enough for me.

-I love them warm with mashed potatoes or noodles and sauce, but I love them cold as well, on a slice of nice rye sourdough bread, smeared with mustard (this Homemade Orange Mustard is particularly good if you ask me) or chili sauce (I like the chili sauce version more when it comes to vegetarian meatballs).
+I love the beef and pork meatballs warm with mashed potatoes or noodles and sauce, but I love them cold as well, on a slice of nice rye sourdough bread, smeared with mustard (this Homemade Orange Mustard is particularly good if you ask me) or chili sauce (I like the chili sauce version more when it comes to vegetarian meatballs).

 My grandmother used to make some extra meatballs every time not only so that we could eat them on bread the next day, but also to make Chiftelute marinate, which is a kind of tomato stew with meatballs in it.
 Delicious!
 I have to make it myself soon again.

 These particular Moldavian or Romanian meatballs – Parjoale are rather large and flat.
 Or at least this is the way my grandma used to make them and this is the way I make them myself nowadays.
 But I only make large, flat meatballs when it comes to these Romanian meatballs, my turkey meatballs or German style meatballs are always small and round and baked in the oven. 🙂

 And my grandmother only used pork, but I always prefer a combination of pork and the leaner ground beef.
 This recipe for meatballs can be easily halved.

 Beef and Pork Meatballs with Garlic and HerbsPrint This

 - 1 kg/ 2.2 lbs mixed ground meat, pork and beef